 Increased risk of gum disease: Smoking can increase your risk of developing gum disease, a condition in which the gums become inflamed and can eventually lead to tooth loss.
 This is because smoking decreases blood flow to the gums, which makes it harder for them to fight off infection.
 Quitting smoking can help reduce your risk of gum disease and keep your teeth and gums healthy.

 Increased risk of oral cancer: Smoking is a major risk factor for oral cancer, a type of cancer that affects the mouth and throat.
 This cancer can be difficult to detect in its early stages, making it important to quit smoking as soon as possible to reduce your risk.
-If you're a smoker, be sure to visit your dentist regularly for checkups to catch any early signs of oral cancer.
+If you're a smoker, be sure to visit your dentist in Ahwatukee regularly for checkups to catch any early signs of oral cancer.

 The good news is that quitting smoking can help improve your oral health and reduce your risk of developing these problems.
 If you're a smoker and want to improve your dental health, it's never too late to quit.
 Talk to your doctor or a qualified healthcare professional for help quitting smoking and improving your oral health.
 With determination and support, you can break the habit and enjoy the benefits of a tobacco-free life.